rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  up the nose of these participants,
 *  and then when they went into sleep,
 *  they started to re-perfuse that rose odor.
-*  Now, what was clever also about the experiment,
+*  Now what was clever also about the experiment,
-*  you could say, well, just any time you get something
+*  you could say, well, look, just any time you get something
 *  that smells puffed up your nose,
 *  your memory is going to be better.
-*  Now, the initial experiment had them learning
+*  Now the initial experiment had them learning the information
-*  the information when they're awake,
+*  when they're awake with the rose scent
-*  with the rose scent getting pushed up the nose,
+*  getting pushed up the nose,
 *  and then when they slept, they had the rose odor again.
-*  Another group had learning, but they had no rose smell
+*  Another group had learning,
+*  but they had no rose smell pushed up their nose
-*  pushed up their nose to bond with the information
+*  to bond with the information at the time of learning
-*  at the time of learning when they were awake.
+*  when they were awake, and then when they slept,
-*  And then when they slept, they also had rose odor
+*  they also had rose odor stuffed up their nose,
-*  stuffed up their nose, and they showed no additional benefit.
+*  and they showed no additional benefit.
 *  So it's not just enough to have rose odor at night,
 *  you need to have made the initial bonded familiar connection
 *  with the novel information that you're learning
-*  to get the subsequent targeted memory reactivation benefit.
+*  to get the subsequent targeted
+*  memory reactivation benefit.
 *  And you could then think, well, practical tools,
 *  what should I do?
-*  When I'm learning for studying for a test,
+*  Maybe when I'm learning for studying for a test,
 *  I should blaze up my most preferred incense,
-*  and I have a particular proclivity to green tea incense,
+*  and I have a particular proclivity
-*  it turns out.
+*  to green tea incense, it turns out,
-*  And maybe then before I go to bed at night,
+*  and maybe then before I go to bed at night,
 *  I get a couple of sticks and I blaze them back up,
-*  took my head on the pillow, turned the light out.
+*  tuck my head on the pillow, turn the light out.
 *  However, do not do that,
 *  because it's probably a desperate fire hazard.
-*  So do not listen to me.
-*  But you could think about doing something
+*  So do not listen to me, but you could think about
-*  along those lines, perhaps.
+*  doing something along those lines, perhaps.
-*  Anyway, so that's targeted memory reactivation.
+*  Anyway, and so that's targeted memory reactivation.
 *  Yeah, it's a perfect segue for what I wanted to talk about
 *  next, which is lucid dreaming.
 *  But before we move to lucid dreaming,
 *  I'm wondering whether or not there's an opportunity here
-*  to construct an experiment, maybe even a protocol of sorts,
+*  to construct an experiment,
+*  maybe even a protocol of sorts,
 *  to uncouple the negative experience of nightmares
 *  to our daily experience?
 *  So for instance, we're talking about paired association